Obsnold/Gimp_9_Card_A4_Creator_Script/README.md

 You can also reuse the same image in the list so if you want all the cards to have the same back just repeat that image 9 times in the list.

+If your cards are a different size to the templates used you may have to fiddle with the CARD_X/Y_OFFEST variables in the script.
+All values for width of the card and paper are given as pixels at 300ppi.

 example cards were taken from: https://www.fairway3games.com/free-poker-sized-card-templates/